John Hill (wrestler): 1960s

-1970s
+1970s–1980s

 After wrestling as a heel for four years in Toronto, The Assassin feuded with The Sheik, losing a death match in July 1971.
 The Sheik won the match and removed The Assassin's mask, revealing him to be Guy "Stomper" Mitchell.
 While wrestling as a heel in Toronto, Hill also competed as a babyface in Detroit, Michigan.
 Because the name Mitchell was already being used by another wrestler, WWA owner Dick the Bruiser gave him the ring name The Stomper.
 The Stomper teamed with Ben Justice and won the Detroit version of the NWA World Tag Team Championship.
 The team feuded with The Fabulous Kangaroos (Al Costello and Don Kent), who were managed by George "Crybaby" Cannon.
 During this feud, The Stomper suffered a kayfabe (storyline) injury when the Kangaroos broke his leg.
 Because he could not wrestle in Detroit while he was supposedly recovering, Hill wrestled in Japan for several months.

 Upon his return to Detroit, The Stomper and Justice continued their feud with the Kangaroos.
 The teams faced each other in a tournament final for the vacant tag team championship, which the Kangaroos won.
 The following year, The Stomper and Justice regained the title belts by defeating the Kangaroos.
 They held the belts for five months, and The Stomper had one last reign as champion when he teamed with Bobo Brazil to win the title for the third time on July 21, 1973.
 They eventually dropped the belts to Ben Justice and his new partner, Killer Brooks.

 Hill went to the Vancouver territory, where he held the Canadian tag team title six times.

 In 1979, he was brought into the World Wide Wrestling Federation as Jerry Valiant after Jimmy Valiant contracted hepatitis With Johnny Valiant, he held the WWWF World Tag Team Championship.
 After Jimmy recovered, the three Valiants worked in six-man tag matches, and sometimes eight-man tag matches with manager Lou Albano.
 After eight months in the WWF, Hill split from the Valiants and left the area.
 He returned as a solo prelim wrestler and referee in 1984 when the WWF would use his ring at shows in Indiana, Missouri, Michigan and Kansas.

+He retired from wrestling in 1988.

 Personal life

-Growing up in Ontario, Canada, Hill had ten siblings.
+Growing up in Ontario, Canada, Hill had six siblings.
 He played hockey and boxed in his youth.
 He married Carolyn F. Hill on April 5, 1964, in Indianapolis.
 They had a son, Jonathan S. Hill.
 After retiring, Hill owned and operated Hill's Landscaping for 14 years with his son.
 He enjoyed volunteering as Santa Claus for different organizations in central Indiana Hill died on March 10, 2010, in Indiana from advanced Alzheimer's caused by post-concussion syndrome.